Best Hotels in Siena: Where to Stay in Tuscany's Medieval Capital

 Siena’s historic centre is ZTL-restricted — no driving unless you have a hotel key that gives temporary access.
 Most hotels inside the walls have arrangements for loading/unloading luggage and directing guests to parking.
 Car parks are at Piazza del Sale, Piazza Amendola, and Stadio Artemio Franchi.
 Electric bus service (Pollicino) runs from the car parks to the centre.

 If arriving by train (from Florence or Rome), the station is 2km below the city — take the city bus (no. 3, 10, 17) up the hill; it’s a steep climb on foot.
+Alternatively, a pre-booked airport transfer to Siena from Florence or Pisa airports delivers directly to your hotel, avoiding the train and bus connection.

 Booking tips